JordanCWard/Elist/README.md

 <img width="500" alt="Total Sales - 3 Month Moving Average" src="https://github.com/user-attachments/assets/e6ed8f17-b0c1-4d31-a090-7ef80e5b588b">
 <img width="216" alt="Sales by Year" src="https://github.com/user-attachments/assets/905af2c4-9424-47ce-8048-c1644e0c5d20">

 **Findings:**

-- Between 2019 and 2022, the total revenue exceeded $28 million over 100K orders with an AOV of $260.
-In particular, 2020 saw the highest growth across the board along with the greatest revenue ($10.2 million) and highest AOV ($300), potentially related to increased pandemic spending.
-Meanwhile, 2021 saw the highest number of orders (36K).
+- Revenue and Order Trends: Between 2019 and 2022, Elist generated over $28 million in revenue from more than 100,000 orders, with an average order value (AOV) of $260.
+The peak year was 2020, which saw the highest revenue ($10.2 million) and AOV ($300), likely due to increased pandemic-related spending.
+In contrast, 2021 recorded the highest number of orders (36,000).

-- Elist experiences a holiday sales surge each year in sales growth rate in November (18%) and December (23%), with a decrease following in January (-10%) and February (-25%) and a rebound in March (18%).
-While Elist's sales trend follows common seasonality for companies selling electronics, these figures offer insights into consumer behavior.
-For example, the ‘best’ deals in consumers' eyes start to run through the holiday season so customers in October may be waiting for ‘deal season’ to start in November or are finding deals elsewhere.
-October requires more insight analysis into whether something can be done to improve sales.
+- Seasonal Sales Patterns: Elist experiences a holiday sales surge, with growth rates of 18% in November and 23% in December.
+This is followed by significant declines in January (-10%) and February (-25%), with a rebound of 18% in March.
+October sees potential sales stagnation as consumers may wait for holiday deals or shop elsewhere.
+- Consumer Behavior Insights: The sales pattern aligns with typical electronics seasonality, with holiday promotions influencing consumer purchasing decisions.
+October’s lower activity highlights a potential opportunity to better engage customers before the holiday season.

 **Recommendations:**
 - Maximize November and December Promotions: Expand marketing campaigns starting in early November to capitalize on the surge in sales growth (18% in November and 23% in December).
 Highlight exclusive deals, limited-time offers, and bundle packages to drive urgency and boost AOV.
 - Retain Post-Holiday Shoppers: Offer “New Year” incentives in January to mitigate the 10% sales decline, such as discount codes for future purchases or post-holiday clearance sales.
 - Optimize for March Rebound: Prepare a focused campaign to harness the 18% sales rebound in March, potentially targeting customers who paused spending after the holiday season.
 Promote spring deals or “fresh start” themes tied to new product launches or upgrades.
 - Investigate Drop-off Causes: Conduct customer surveys and study competitor trends to understand consumer behavior in October and other slower months.
 Test incentives (e.g., early-bird discounts, pre-holiday bundles) to encourage purchases before the “deal season” begins in November.

 ### Product Performance